gflohr/qgoda/README.md

   <dt>date.ihour12</dt>
   <dd>The hour of the day (1-12) on a 12-hour clock without the leading zero.</dd>
   <dt>date.ampm</dt>
-  <dd>The string "am" before noon, the string "pm" after noon.
+  <dd>The string "a. m." before noon, the string "p. m." after noon.
 Note that
       this is not localized!</dd>
   <dt>date.min</dt>
   <dd>The minutes (01-59).</dd>